SubnauticaNitrox/Documentation/docs/development/contributing/git-workflow.md

 git config --global alias.pr '!f() { git fetch upstream "pull/$1/head" && git checkout FETCH_HEAD; }; f'
 ```

-### Remembering these git commands will make it easier to manage your local forked repository of Nitrox
+#### Useful and common git commands

-- `git fetch --all` - Refresh git cached index with changes from remote repositories.
-This is required before merging/rebasing from a remote repo to get latest changes.
+- `git fetch --all`<br/>
+  Refresh git cached with changes from remote repositories.
+Use `git fetch upstream` to only refresh changes from upstream Nitrox.
-- `git pull --rebase upstream master` - Make sure you are on **the local master branch** when pulling in changes from the main Nitrox repo.
+- `git pull --rebase upstream master`<br/>
+  Make sure you are on **the local master branch** when pulling in changes from the main Nitrox repo.
-- `git merge upstream/master` - Merge changes from the Nitrox master branch to the currently active branch.
+- `git merge upstream/master`<br/>
+  Merge changes from the Nitrox master branch to the currently active branch.
 This creates a new merge commit.
-- `git rebase upstream/master` - _Don't do this when someone else is working on **your specific** branch._ Applies changes from the Nitrox master branch to the current branch you're on and then reapplies the changes you've made on-top.
+- `git rebase upstream/master`<br/>
+_Don't do this when someone else is working on **your specific** branch._ Applies changes from the Nitrox master branch to the current branch you're on and then reapplies the changes you've made on-top.
-- `git push <github-repo-url-ending-on-.git> HEAD:<name-of-pr-branch>` - Push a detached HEAD (anonymous branch) to the remote branch on someone's GitHub repo.
+- `git push <github-repo-url-OR-remote-name> HEAD:<name-of-pr-branch>`<br/>
+Push a detached HEAD (anonymous branch) to the remote branch on someone's GitHub repo.
 Useful for adding your work on a to-be-merged PR that isn't your own.

-#### Git extras
+##### Git extras

 <details>
   <summary>Git alias to synchronize local working branch with remote (upstream/origin) default branch</summary>